Aymen004/Marketing-SMS-Platform/README.md

 - Normalized fields (ints/floats) enable post-retrieval filtering / scoring
 Outcome: The compose FastAPI service can perform similarity search to pull the most contextually aligned offer or handset for a given persona/famille before prompting the LLM.

-> This vector layer upgrades simple CSV lookups into intent/semantic-aware retrieval — improving personalization quality for the generated SMS.
+> This vector layer upgrades simple CSV lookups into intent/semantic-aware retrieval, improving personalization quality for the generated SMS.

 ## RAG & LLM Stack
 Core intelligence layer: